-Marco Gonzales keeps Blue Jays, their legion of fans at bay as Mariners take series
+Marco Gonzales keeps Blue Jays and their legion of fans at bay as Mariners take series

 Not exactly quote of the year material like last year.
 But it was earnest.
 And typical humility in victory for Gonzales.
 But setting a career high in wins mattered to him because of what it represented to his teammates.

 “Going into the season, my main goal was to find my consistency,” he said.
 “Be someone that my teammates looked at and said I did the same thing every day, went out and competed and took the ball and was the same guy.
-I have a little ways to go.
-But at this point, it’s been good to be able to see that result come through and know I’ve stuck to that process.”
+I have a little ways to go, but at this point, it’s been good to be able to see that result come through and know I’ve stuck to that process.”

 While Gonzales has tried to remain consistent in his day-to-day and start-to-start approach, the results didn’t always follow.

-After starting the season with a 5-0 record and 2.80 ERA in his first seven starts, Gonzales endured miserable stretch of outings that started on May 1 and carried into the first week of June.
-His team on a similar declining trajectory that was building into a freefall.
+After a 5-0 record and 2.80 ERA in his first seven starts, Gonzales endured miserable stretch that started May 1 and carried into the first week of June.
+His team was on a similar declining trajectory that was building into a freefall.

 The Mariners lost all seven of his starts in that span, and he went 0-6, posting a 7.79 ERA.
-That low point of that suboptimal stretch came on June 2 when he allowed 10 earned on nine hits in 4 2/3 innings against the Angels at T-Mobile.
+The low point of that suboptimal stretch came June 2 when he allowed 10 earned on nine hits in 4 2/3 innings against the Angels at T-Mobile Park.

 He ripped himself after the game, saying: “It starts with being accountable.
 The way that I pitched was just unacceptable.
 Not giving my team a chance to win.
 Exposing our bullpen too early in the game.
 I think there’s a lot of things I need to work on.
 I need to help this team win.
 I need to be a guy that’s dependable and reliable and that hasn’t been the case.
 I’ll be the first one to say that’s on me.”

 He vowed to fix it.
 This wouldn’t continue.
 And he made good on that promise.
-Sure there have been a few less-than-stellar outings.
+Sure, there have been a few less-than-stellar outings.
 He’s not going to dominate like other pitchers.
 But since that awful outing, he’s posted a 9-4 record in 14 starts with a 3.53 ERA, including 20 walks and 72 strikeouts.
 In those 14 starts, he’s allowed more than three runs just twice and has pitched five or more innings in all of them.
-In his last six starts at T-Mobile Park, Gonzales is 5-0 with a 2.14 ERA, allowing 10 earned runs in 42 innings pitched with 37 strikeouts and six walks.
+In his past six starts at T-Mobile, Gonzales is 5-0 with a 2.14 ERA, allowing 10 earned runs in 42 innings with 37 strikeouts and six walks.

 “It’s a combination of a lot of things — mental and physical — and being able to not do too much and control what I can control,” he said.
 “It’s easier said than done sometimes.
 But I was just trying to find consistency and stay in that feeling as long as I can.
 Baseball comes in waves and you try to stay consistent and not ride those waves.
 It takes a lot of practice and a lot of failure to understand and stay level-headed.
 That’s the person and pitcher I need to be.”

-Manager Scott Servais credited Gonzales’ continued growth as a pitcher and a competitor from when he was first acquired from the Cardinals at the trade deadline of the 2017 season.
+Seattle manager Scott Servais credited Gonzales’ continued growth as a pitcher and a competitor from when he was first acquired from the Cardinals at the trade deadline of the 2017 season.

 “It’s how you win 14, 15, 16 games in this league, can you get through the fifth, sixth, seventh inning,” Servais said.
 “That’s when the games are won or lost.
-He as the ability to really bear down in those spots.
+He has the ability to really bear down in those spots.
 He knows that’s the separator.
 We certainly saw it today and we’ve seen it a number of times.”

 Two years ago, the Mariners weren’t sure they could trust Gonzales to do it.

 “It was a hurdle he had to get over,” Servais said.
-“He was coming back from injury and developing a young guy.”
+“He was coming back from injury and developing as a young guy.”

-Gonzales was crisp early, using the Blue Jays swing-happy aggressiveness against them.
+Gonzales was crisp early Sunday, using the Blue Jays swing-happy aggressiveness against them.
 He worked the first five innings scoreless, allowing just one runner to get into scoring position and that was because of his own throwing error on a pickoff move to first base.

 “No one to blame but myself ,” he said of the error that put a runner on third.
 “That’s a huge way to get out of the inning.”

-Working with a 2-0 lead after the fourth inning, Gonzales’ only run allowed came in the sixth inning when a leadoff double to Bo Bichette turned into a two-out run on Rowdy Tellez’s soft single through the infield shift.
+Working with a 2-0 lead after the fourth inning, Gonzales’ only run allowed came in the sixth when a leadoff double from Bo Bichette later turned into a two-out run on Rowdy Tellez’s soft single through the infield shift.

 Gonzales came back for a 1-2-3 seventh inning and wanted a chance for eight.
-But with his pitch count at 99, Servais went to the bullpen.
+But with Gonzales’ pitch count at 99, Servais went to the bullpen.

 “He brought his A game today,” Servais said.
 “He was outstanding.”

-Right-hander Sam Tuivailala, who has been solid since his return from the injured list, found trouble, issuing a two-out walk and giving up a double to Vlad Guerrero Jr. But with the go-ahead run at the plate, he got Tellez to hit a soft fly ball to left that Dylan Moore made difficult running grab on to end the inning.
+Right-hander Sam Tuivailala, who has been solid since his return from the injured list, found trouble, issuing a two-out walk and giving up a double to Vlad Guerrero Jr. But with the go-ahead run at the plate, he got Tellez to hit a soft fly ball to left that Dylan Moore made a difficult running grab on to end the inning.
 Matt Magill got the save.

 The Mariners provided Gonzales with functional run support.

-Making his first start since May 5 due to shoulder inflammation and a stint on the 60-day injured list, veteran right-hander Clay Bucholz retired the first eight batters he faced.
-But Moore, the Mariners’ No. 9 hitter notched Seattle’s first hit and run of the game with one swing, sending a solo homer over the wall in left for a 1-0 lead.
+Making his first start since May 5 due to shoulder inflammation and a stint on the 60-day injured list, veteran right-hander Clay Buchholz retired the first eight batters he faced.
+But Moore, the Mariners’ No. 9 hitter, notched Seattle’s first hit and run of the game with one swing, sending a solo homer over the wall in left for a 1-0 lead.
 It was Moore’s sixth homer of the season.

 “It seems like every game we put him out there he does something,” Servais said of Moore.
 “It’s a defensive play.
 It’s a big hit.
-Though I wasn’t expecting a home run.”
+Though, I wasn’t expecting a home run.”

-The Mariners pushed their lead to 2-0 in the fourth inning when Kyle Seager came up with yet another big hit.
-Seager launched a double into the gap in right-center, scoring J.P.
+The Mariners pushed their lead to 2-0 in the fourth when Kyle Seager came up with yet another big hit.
+Seager launched a double into the gap in right center, scoring J.P.
 Crawford from first base.
-It was his 30th run driven in his last 29 games and 21st extra base hit.
+It was Seager’s 30th run driven in his past 29 games and 21st extra-base hit.

-Seattle tacked on a big insurance run in the seventh when Austin Nola scored on Omar Narvaez’s soft sac fly to shallow left.
-Third base coach Chris Prieto knew left-fielder Derek Fisher didn’t have a strong or accurate arm and decided to send Nola, who made a brilliant head-first slide to avoid the tag that made it 3-1.
+Seattle tacked on a big insurance run in the seventh when Austin Nola scored on Omar Narvaez’s soft sacrifice fly to shallow left.
+Third base coach Chris Prieto knew left fielder Derek Fisher didn’t have a strong or accurate arm and decided to send Nola, who made a brilliant head-first slide to avoid the tag that made it 3-1.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.